SynapseWeb/Git-Sharing/README.md

 }
 ```
-Commit and bundle as was done on Machine_B:
+Commit and bundle the same way that it had been done on Machine_B:
 ```
 .../Machine_A/myfiles/coolproj$ git add -u .../Machine_A/myfiles/coolproj$ git commit -m "Added a line written on Machine_A."
 .../Machine_A/myfiles/coolproj$ git bundle create ../coolproj.bundle master
 ```
+Check the log again (with ```"git log"```) to verify that there are now three commits.

-Then send the "coolproj.bundle" file back to Machine_B where it can be pulled from and tested:
+Then "send" (copy) the "coolproj.bundle" file back to Machine_B (by copying coolproj.bundl) where it can be pulled from and tested:

 ```
 .../Machine_B/mystuff/test/coolproj$ git pull origin master